dmauser/PrivateLink/DNS-Client-Configuration-Options/readme.md

 ### Other Possibilities

 The intention of this article was to illustrate DNS client configuration options when dealing dealing with Private Endpoints.
-There are other potential possiiblities not enumerated here yet.
+There are other potential possibilities not enumerated here yet.
 Therefore, stay tuned for other potential scenarios.

 [image1]: ./media/image1.png
 [image2]: ./media/image2.png